yFumeKnight/yFumeKnight/README.md

 <h1 align="center">Hi 👋, I'm Luiz Fernando A. Guchineski</h1>
-- 🔭 I’m currently working on **Superpão Compre Mais**
+<h3 align="center">I'm a guy who really likes games and listening to music, and this is my first time creating a website</h3>

-- 🌱 I’m currently learning **website creation**
+- 🌱 I’m currently learning **complete primary education and in the first year of high school**

-- 👨‍💻 All of my projects are available at [https://github.com/yFumeKnight](https://github.com/yFumeKnight)

 - 📫 How to reach me **nandoantunesguchineski@gmail.com**